Mental Health & Psychology Volunteer in India

 - Pre-departure guide – to prepare you for your trip

 - Pick-up and drop from the nearest airport or train station in Cochin

 - Accommodation in the heart of Fort Kochi – with WiFi and Kitchen facility.

 - Experienced bilingual local staff team

-- Location orientation – a walking tour of Fort Kochi showing you the local sights, restaurants and cafes, ATMs and amenities.
+- Location orientation – a basic tour of your local area

 - Project support from local project staff and specialist teachers